What Nursing School Questions Should You Ask Admissions Advisors?

 9. Is It Possible to Work as a Nursing Student?

 Another question you may want to ask is whether nursing students are typically able to work while completing the program.
-Nursing school is an investment in your future; working as a student can help defray some costs.
-However, it’s best not to try to work while tackling an accelerated nursing program, such as the ABSN at UST.
+Nursing school is an investment in your future.
+While working as a student can help defray some costs, it’s best not to try to work while tackling an accelerated nursing program, such as the ABSN at UST.

 Accelerated programs get their name for a reason; they are fast-paced, and students should expect to commit full-time to their studies.
 Working a few hours here and there may be possible if you absolutely must, but try to avoid doing so.
 You’ll need to prioritize your studies to graduate on time.

-10. Is a Financial Aid Counselor Available to Help Me?
+10. Is a Financial Aid Advisor Available to Help Me?

-Instead of working through nursing school, taking advantage of any financial aid offers is best.
-You should ask your admissions counselor if the school provides financial aid counselors to assist students with navigating the financial aspects of returning to school.
+Instead of working through nursing school, it is best to take advantage of any financial aid offers.
+You should ask your admissions advisor if the school provides financial aid advisors to assist students with navigating the economic aspects of returning to school.
 At UST, we strongly recommend that prospective ABSN students contact our Financial Aid Office as soon as possible to get personalized assistance.

 Although every student’s situation is unique, it’s generally a good idea to: